 German driver Nick Heidfeld is one of the most experienced competitors on the Formula E grid, having started 183 races in an F1 career that spanned 12 seasons.
 He started his Formula E adventure with Venturi Formula E, before he moved on to Mahindra Racing in season 2.
 He has been with the India-based team ever since ans is responsible for a lot of their success.

-Mönchengladbach native Heidfeld had a glorious junior career, winning titles in German Formula Ford, German Formula 3 and International F3000, plus triumphing in the Monaco F3 Grand Prix.
+The Mönchengladbach native had a glorious junior career, winning titles in German Formula Ford, German Formula 3 and International F3000, plus triumphing in the Monaco F3 Grand Prix.
 After acting as a test driver for McLaren, he got his F1 race debut for Prost in 2000, the team owned by e.Dams Renault co-founder Alain Prost.
-After one season with the French outfit in which he failed to score a point, he then switched to Sauber, experiencing a successful 2001 with the Swiss team in which he took one podium and finished 8th in the drivers’ standings.
+After one season with the French outfit in which he failed to score a point, he then switched to Sauber, experiencing a successful 2001 withthe Swiss team in which he took one podium and finished 8th in the drivers’ standings.
 The next two years were tougher, however, and a move to Jordan followed in 2004.
 After a year with just three points being scored, he was on the move again in 2005, joining Williams.
 A better season would follow with 11th overall and 28 points, before a move back to Sauber for 2006, now a BMW factory team.
 With BMW Sauber, he experienced four successful seasons – scoring eight podiums and finishing 5th overall in 2007 as a highlight.
 After leaving the team prior to 2010, he returned for the last 5 races of the season in place of Pedro de la Rosa.
 2011 saw a move to Lotus Renault, however he was dropped mid-season, ending his F1 career.
-Since then he has mainly raced in the WEC for Rebellion Racing.